How We Protect Your Account

 We may be calling you.

 To protect your account, we monitor your ATM and debit card transactions for potentially fraudulent activity, which may include a sudden change in locale (such as when a U.S.-issued card is used unexpectedly overseas or in another state), a sudden string of costly purchases, or any pattern associated with new fraud trends around the world.

 If we suspect fraudulent ATM or debit card use, we'll be calling, texting or emailing you to validate the legitimacy of your transactions.
 Calls, SMS Text Messages* and emails are made 7 days a week between 8am and 9pm.
 Your participation in responding to our call is critical to prevent potential risk and avoid restrictions we may place on the use of your card.

 - Our automated call or text will ask you to verify recent transaction activity on your card

 - You'll be able to respond via your touchtone keypad

 - You'll also be provided a toll-free number to call should you have additional questions.

-- We won't ask for non-public personal information such as social security number, account number or debit card number.
+- Automated calls won't ask for non-public personal information such as social security number, account number, debit card number or the 3-digit security code on the back of a card.